huggingface/transformers/docs/source/en/tasks/object_detection.md

 The [CPPE-5 dataset](https://huggingface.co/datasets/cppe-5) contains images with
 annotations identifying medical personal protective equipment (PPE) in the context of the COVID-19 pandemic.

-Start by loading the dataset and creating a `validation` split form `train`:
+Start by loading the dataset and creating a `validation` split from `train`:

 ```py
 >>> from datasets import load_dataset